 Prior to joining the firm, Larry served during the Carter Administration as the executive assistant to the Under Secretary of Commerce for International Trade.
 Previously, he worked as an international trade specialist in the Department of Commerce, Bureau of East-West Trade, with responsibility for both promoting commercial relations with the communist world and controlling exports for national security purposes.

 Industry Trade Advisory Committee on Consumer Goods: Advisor on Trade Negotiations, Department of Commerce and Office of U.S. Trade Representative

 Industry Trade Advisory Committee on Customs

 Recognized as a leading attorney in International and Government Relations practice areas by Washington D.C.
-Super Lawyers, 2016-2017.
+Super Lawyers

-Named as a recognized practitioner by Chambers USA in the International Trade: Customs area, 2016.
+Named as a recognized practitioner by Chambers Global in in the International Trade: Customs area, 2020-2021.

-Listed as a top attorney in the International Trade area in the International Who’s Who in Trade & Customs Lawyers, 2014.
+Listed as a top attorney in the International Trade area in the International Who’s Who in Trade & Customs Lawyers

 Recognized as a leading international trade lawyer in Legal Media Group’s Expert Guide to the World’s Leading Lawyers.